-The County Legislature may, by intermunicipal agreement, delegate the authority to administer requests for hookups to the County-funded portion of the County water system to individual municipalities.
+of the County water system to individual municipalities.
 In order to receive authorization to review hook-ups, municipalities must have a legally adopted comprehensive plan that is consistent with the principles of "smart growth," as described in this document.
 The County Legislature may request an opinion from the County Planning Department regarding the suitability of the local plan.
+To date, only the Town of Batavia has requested hook-up authority and it was granted.